yiiext/github-api/README.md

-this extension is not ready to use jet.
+this extension is not ready to use yet.
-Class API will change in the future and it is not complete jet.
+Class API will change in the future and it is not complete yet.